Mumbai: Druggie goes to file complaint, steals cop's shoes and leaves

-The man who went to file an assault complaint stole the cop’s sports shoes, which were kept under a cupboard
+A vagrant who went to the Kurla police station to file an assault complaint ended up stealing the assistant police inspector's sports shoes, which were kept under a cupboard, on his way out

 A vagrant who went to the Kurla police station to file an assault complaint ended up stealing the assistant police inspector sports shoes on his way out.
 In their pursuit of the shoe thief, the police learnt the man is a drug addict and that he attacked a BMC employee for money.
 The cops later found the man had sold the pair Rs 300 and have arrested the man for attempt to murder.